Leuchtfeuer/mautic-identity-sync/README.md

 3. Optional: pass additional attributes or custom-fields of Mautic contacts to the control-pixel to update them (make sure that these attributes are set to "Publicly updatable"!): `mcontrol.gif?email=my-customer@domain.net&title=Sir&my_custom_field=Demo-Value`.

 ## Known Issues
-List any current issues or limitations.

 ## Troubleshooting
 Make sure you have not only installed but also enabled the Plugin.
 If things are still funny, please try
 `php bin/console cache:clear`
-and
-`php bin/console mautic:assets:generate`

 ## Change log
 - https://github.com/Leuchtfeuer/mautic-identity-sync/releases